Niharika28/roman-numeral-converter/README.md

 1. Accepts an Integer between 0 and 3999
 2. Submit the number to backend api for converting to roman numeral
 3. It either displays roman numeral or error
+4. Using Java + SpringBoot application for the api
+5. Used spring-boot-starter-web, spring-boot-starter-test, lombok to reduce boilerplate code, loggers
-4. Fully dockerized: run the entire application with single command
+5. Fully dockerized: run the entire application with single command

     docker compose up --build